Skip to main content

 • Identify where sensitive data is used in jobs across an organization.

-These capabilities translate into real world benefits by:
+These capabilities translate into real-world benefits by:

-• Making recovery from complex failures quicker.
+• Making recovery from complex failures faster.
 The faster you can identify the problem and the blast radius, the easier it is to find a solution and prevent erroneous decisions based on bad data.

 • Helping ensure compliance with data regulations by fully understanding where data is used in an organization.